Virtual Middle School Library Home / Web Sites for Students Menu / Science Menu/ Space and Astronomy

 Solar System Exploration - news, current missions, and history of past missions from NASA.

 NASA Jet Propulsion Laboratory - Great site for finding out about current space missions.
 There is news, a calendar, missions to learn more about the solar system, and a site for kids.

 Kepler - A mission to search for habitable planets.

 Voyager - Launched in 1977, two Voyager spacecraft have explored the outer planets and are now going to outer space.

 Cassini: The Voyage to Saturn - Launched in 1997, it has explored Saturn for 20 years.
-Its mission will be completed in September, 2018.
+Its mission was completed in September, 2018.